3 BIG Ways to Make Your Business Look More Professional

 Eliminating wasteful resource application

-Resources in a business are wasted when there is a lack of focus, no client and target market definition and when the business operates outside its competence zone by taking on work which is not suited for their skills set and which they are not passionate about.
+Resources in a business are wasted when there is a lack of focus, no client and target market definition and when the business operates outside its competence zone by taking on work which is not suited for their skill set and which they are not passionate about.

 The ideal client and target market profile